Djmo64/Portfolio_Project_React/README.md

 # Portfolio_Project_React

-React App showing UI designs and animations.
+React App with my overview and showing UI designs and animations.

-#Installation
+# Installation

 cd (change directory) into client then run 'npm install' to install dependencies.
 Run 'npm start' to start development for the front end.